ninocarrillo/pymodem/README.md

-# demodemod
+# pymodem
-Simple packet radio demodulators written in Python.
-Intended to help people better understand the operation of packet radio modulators and demodulators.
+Simple packet radio demodulators (and maybe modulators) written in Python.
+Intended to help people better understand the signal processing used in packet radio.

 Only an AFSK AX.25 demodulator is implemented now.
-I plan to add more modulations, IL2P+CRC, and transmit waveform generators.
+Plans include PSK, IL2P+CRC, and transmit waveform generators.

 A sample audio file is included that contains 50 short AFSK 1200 bps packets encoded in AX.25 format, with additive white gaussian noise at progressively increasing amplitude.